Construction Information

 Park Access

-The project will maintain community access to trails, Chicago Park District buildings, ball fields, golfing, and parking lots during construction, except for the parking lot at 1987 E. Hayes Drive (lot just south of Hayes Drive and just west of DuSable Lake Shore Drive).
-Pedestrian detour routes with wayfinding signs will be implemented to guide residents and park users around sidewalk, path, and roadway closures in the park.
+The project continues to maintain community access to trails, Chicago Park District buildings, ball fields, golfing, and parking lots during construction.
+The parking lot at 1987 E. Hayes Drive has been fully reopened to the public.
+When needed, pedestrian detour routes with wayfinding signs will be implemented to guide residents and park users around sidewalk, path, and roadway closures in the park.

 Traffic Impacts

 The scheduling of construction work has been carefully planned in order to minimize inconvenience to the traveling public.
-Lane closures and temporary road closures will be necessary along DuSable Lake Shore Drive, Hayes Drive, Stony Island Avenue, and some intersecting roadways within the project limits.
-Alternate routes along Cornell Drive, Marquette Drive, Richards Drive, and 57th Drive will be provided.
+Lane closures and temporary road closures will be limited to non-peak daytime hours for the remaining duration of Phase 1 work along Stony Island Avenue, DuSable Lake Shore Drive, Hayes Drive, and some intersecting roadways within the project limits.
 Get the latest Traffic Updates.

-All CTA bus routes in and around Jackson Park will be maintained during construction.
-Some temporary re-routes and bus stop relocations will occur to accommodate construction activities.
+All CTA bus routes in and around Jackson Park have been maintained during construction.
+Some temporary bus stop relocations will continue to accommodate remaining CDOT and OPC construction activities.